As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Agate is a type of semi-precious stone made of chalcedony and comes in a large range of colors.
 All agates feature bands of colors with only a few exceptions.
 Having bands of colors is one of the key characteristics that makes it a real agate.
 Agates most commonly form in cavities within volcanic rocks, when silica-rich water flows into these cavities and solidifies.

 But there’s another very famous rock called jasper that’s made of chalcedony but is different from agate.
 On top of that, even though having bands of colors is one of the main defining features of an agate, there are some agates that don’t have them.
 Confused?
 Don’t worry it’s actually quite simple and the subtle differences are explained below.

 If you are interested in checking out beautiful agate rocks you can find them by clicking here (Amazon link).

-What is agate?
+What is Agate?

 Agate is a very old (takes 50 million years to form) and widespread rock that has bands of color on it.
-The bands may have different hues of one color (e.g. blue lace agate which has a light and dark shades of blue) or feature completely different colors on the same stone (e.g. iris agate that shows all the colors of the rainbow when correctly illuminated).
+The bands may have different hues of one color (e.g. blue lace agate which has a light and dark shades of blue) or feature completely different colors on the same stone (e.g. iris agate which shows all the colors of the rainbow when correctly illuminated).